ayushgoel/wtb/presentation.md

 Explain how it gets entityName() and the default implementation for `object`.

 ---
+class: middle, center

-##Gotcha #1
+####Gotcha #1

-An associatedType can not be fulfilled by the protocol extension
+###An associatedType can not be fulfilled by the protocol extension

 ???
 And thus we require to do the typealias

 ---
+class: middle, center

-##Gotcha #2
+####Gotcha #2

-Since the protocol extension method returns an instance of type `Self?`, the Swift compiler would not allow any non-final class to use this default implementation!
+###Since the protocol extension method returns an instance of type `Self?`, the Swift compiler would not allow any non-final class to use this default implementation!

 ???
 This because, any non-final class `C` is unable to say that when `C` and its subclass `S` conform to the protocol, what type is `Self`.

 ---
+class: middle, center

+##Override?

+???
 Do note that this is the default implementation for the protocol method.
 Any conforming class can still override it (without explicitly saying override).

+---
+class: middle, center

 Now any class conforming to the protocol defines its own context to use.
 So your `Entity` could be using `NSUserDefaults` as Context and the protocol would not bat an eye!

 ---
+class: middle

 ```
 final class Account {